cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-05-11-no-one-cares-about-your-research.md

 Therefore, presentation-driven stress is futile.
 So don't be stressed at all.

-Finally, several universities include **Ph.D. courses** in their curriculums.
+Finally, several universities include **PhD courses** in their curriculums.
 Students must pass these kinds of courses in order to accumulate a certain number of "credits."
-There is no workaround, as this is part of the requirements to get a Ph.D.[^3] Fortunately, no one cares about your performance on these courses!
+There is no workaround, as this is part of the requirements to get a PhD[^3] Fortunately, no one cares about your performance on these courses!
 No even your supervisor nor the professor who teaches the course.
-Everyone knows that the essential task of a Ph.D. student is to deliver novel and sound research.
+Everyone knows that the essential task of a PhD student is to deliver novel and sound research.

 Do you feel more comfortable now?